A Modern Guide to Thinking, Fast and Slow

 Replications and Reliability

-I couldn’t locate the exact death-penalty persuasion study Kahneman refers to.
-I found the Nixon study and the Duluth, Minnesota flood study.
-Because they are tied to specific historical events, we wouldn’t expect exact replications, but both are illustrations of hindsight bias, which is a well-studied effect.
-For example, a 2004 meta-analysis found hindsight bias to be robust and quantified conditions that amplify or dampen it.
-A 2012 paper detailed how new technologies for visualizing data.
+The Nixon study Fischhoff & Beyth, 1975 and the Minnesota flood study Kamin & Rachlinski, 1995 are both tied to specific historical events, so we wouldn’t expect exact replications.
+However, both are illustrations of hindsight bias, which is a well-studied effect.
+A 2004 meta-analysis found a moderate, reliably nonzero effect Guilbault et al., 2004.
+A 2012 paper detailed how new technologies for visualizing data can heighten the bias Roese & Vohs, 2012.

 Recommendation